-In this presentation, we’ll hear how Leap Confronting Conflict transitioned from a printed impact report to a digital-only impact hub to more creatively communicate their impact.
-Maddy will share insights on how they developed this new impact hub, got buy-in internally and with key stakeholders, and the creative processes they’ve used along the way.
+In this presentation, you’ll hear how Leap Confronting Conflict transitioned from a printed impact report to a digital-only impact hub to more creatively communicate their impact.
+Maddy shared insights on how they developed this new impact hub, got buy-in internally and with key stakeholders, and the creative processes they’ve used along the way.

 How sharing real-life stories can bring facts to life

 Bipolar UK is the only national charity dedicated to empowering individuals and families affected by bipolar, and peer support is at the very heart of their work.
 Bipolar UK works closely with lived-experience volunteers to amplify the voices of the bipolar community and bring the facts to life.
-Sarah will share how Bipolar UK has embraced first-person blogs and vlogs, alongside podcasting, e-learning, webinars (and more!) to creatively communicate their impact as an organisation.
-We’ll also hear how the charity is working creatively with a diverse team of ambassadors and media volunteers.
+Sarah shared how Bipolar UK embraced first-person blogs and vlogs, alongside podcasting, e-learning, webinars (and more!) to creatively communicate their impact as an organisation.
+You’ll also hear how the charity worked creatively with a diverse team of ambassadors and media volunteers.

 Vanessa Weddell @nesser00

 About the Creatives Group